-Pursuant to Regulation 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015.Your Directors have great pleasure in presenting the management discussion and analysis report for the year ended on March 31st, 2024.
+Pursuant to Regulation 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015, your directors have great pleasure in presenting the management discussion and analysis report for the year ended on March 31st, 2025.

-Sangal Papers Limited (hereinafter called "The Company") incorporated in the year 1980 and having registered office in the State of Uttar Pradesh.
+Sangal Papers Limited (hereinafter called "The Company") incorporated in the year 1980 and having its registered office in the State of Uttar Pradesh.
 The company is engaged in manufacturing of Writing and Printing Paper, News Print paper, Kraft and wide range of color papers.
-We manufacture paper on customized requirement of the customers.
+Sangal Papers Limited manufactures paper on customized requirement of the customers.
 The management discussed the various aspects and come out with this summary:

 A) INDUSTRY STRUCTURE AND DEVELOPMENT:

-Despite several infrastructural hurdles there is strong growth in demand in various segments of the Indian Paper Industry.
+Despite several infrastructural and geo- political hurdles there is strong growth in demand in various segments of the Indian Paper Industry.
 There is a shift in preference for higher quality products in the market and players are seeing opportunities for profitable growth.
-So for meeting the growing demand, capacity upgrading, improvement in the quality, is the need of the hour.
-Industry needs to have cost effective funds and availability of good quality and cost effective raw material and low cost energy.
+For meeting the growing demand, capacity upgrading, improvement in the quality, is the need of the hour.
+Industry needs to have cost effective funds and availability of good quality and cost- effective raw material and low- cost energy.

 Paper pervades all sectors of our activity from books to bullets and from morning newspaper to nuclear technology.
 Indian paper industry is highly fragmented with varying sizes.